SnowballSH/minimal-chess/README.md

 # Minimal Chess

 ### A half-original, new chess-like board game written in TypeScript.
-Ships with an engine called "moonfish" inspired by Sunfish.
+Ships with an engine (computer) that uses only material evaluations.

+#### Play it on the website in the side panel.